7 Famous Military Dogs: Patriotic Pups to Know

 1. Sergeant Stubby (1916–1926)

 Stubby, a Boston Terrier, was originally found at Yale University wandering around without an owner.
-The members of his soon-to-be unit were training at the campus, and Stubby took a liking to watching them as they drilled, taking a special liking to Corporal James Conroy.
+The members of his soon-to-be unit were training at the campus, and Stubby took a liking to watch them as they drilled, taking a special liking to Corporal James Conroy.
 Conroy snuck Stubby onto the troop ship, and the rest is history.

 Stubby served for 18 months and was on the battlefront for 17 battles.
 He first entered combat in February of 1918, and in April of that year, he suffered a wound on his front leg from a hand grenade thrown by the Germans.
 He recovered quickly and was sent back to the battleground.
 Also, during his first year in the war, he was injured by mustard gas.
 When he recovered from this injury, he returned to the war but had a specially designed mask to protect him from any further mustard gas attacks.

 Stubby learned how to warn his unit of incoming mustard gas attacks, find hurt soldiers, and alert his unit when he sensed trouble was on the way.
-He captured a German spy singlehandedly, which actually was the catalyst for getting him promoted to Sergeant.
+He captured a German spy singlehandedly, which was the catalyst for getting him promoted to Sergeant.

 2. Zanjeer (1992–2000)